linux-system-roles/network/README.md

 **Note:** The `name` (the profile name) and the `interface_name` (the device name) may be different or the profile may not be tied to an interface at all.

+### `interface_path`

+`interface_path` is a list of globbing pathnames(shell wildcard pattern) to match against the ID_PATH udev property of devices. udev property ID_PATH represents the persistent path of a device.
+It consists of a subsystem string(pci, usb, platform, etc.) and a subsystem-specific identifier.
+The path of a device can be obtained with `udevadm info /sys/class/net/$dev | grep ID_PATH=` or by looking at the "path" property exported by NetworkManager (`nmcli -f general.path device show $dev`).
+The `interface_path` is optional and restricts the profile to be usable only on devices with the given `interface_path`. `interface_path` is only allowed for type ethernet or infiniband to match a non-virtual device with the profile. `interface_path` uses special modifiers at the beginning of the matches for optional, mandatory matches and inverting the pattern.

+**Special modifiers for `interface_path`:**

+- `|`, the element is optional, the match evaluates to be true if at least one of the optional element matches (logical OR).
+By default, an element is optional.
+This means that an element `foo` behaves the same as `|foo`

+- `&`, the element is mandatory, the match evaluates to be true if all the element matches (logical AND)

+- `!`, an element can also be inverted with exclamation mark (`!`) between the pipe symbol (or the ampersand) and before the pattern.
+Note that `!foo` is a shortcut for the mandatory match `&!foo`

+- `\`, a backslash can be used at the beginning of the element (after the optional special characters) to escape the start of the pattern.
+For example, `&\!a` is an mandatory match for literally `!a`

+**Wildcard patterns for `interface_path`:**

+- `*`, matches everything
+- `?`, matches any single character
+- `[foo]`, matches any character in foo

 ### `zone`

 The `zone` option sets the firewalld zone for the interface.